-Influenza
+Seasonal Influenza

-It is school policy to offer identified groups of students an annual vaccination against seasonal influenza.
-Current recommendations in 2020/21 are for all pupils in years Reception to year 7 to be offered the vaccination via nasal spray.
-Older students in Boarding with a chronic or long term medical condition will be offered the vaccination free of charge in line with the NHS guidelines.
+Current recommendations in 2023/24 are for all pupils in years Reception to year 11 to be offered the vaccination via nasal spray.
+Older students in Boarding with a chronic or long term medical Modified 12th September 2023 condition will be offered the vaccination free of charge in line with the NHS guidelines.
 Other students in the Boarding Houses may be offered the vaccination at a cost to parents.